pgguido/datamanager/README.md

   * Multi-level security model allowing users to control read/write access to the data
   * Plan to incorporate canvas functionality for graphics

-The initial target for this application is the Chrome browser and Chrome Packaged App.
+The initial target for this application is modern web browsers (chrome, firefox, edge, etc.).

 Please refer to the "Coding Conventions" file in this repository for additional details about this project.